PurpleUltraViolet/snake/README.md

 ## What's this?

 This is a simple ncurses port of snake.
 I will (probably) not be maintaining it, just because this was a one-off project that doesn't really need any additions.

+## How to play?

+Use the arrow keys to move, don't hit the walls, and don't hit yourself while eating apples (\*) to grow.